jcfausto/d2d-backend/README.md

 Assumptions:

-1) There's not validation if the vehicle is registered when the location update endpoint is called as it was defined that the vehicle will never contact this endpoint without having registered first.
+1) There's no validation if the vehicle is registered when the location update endpoint is called as it was defined that the vehicle will never contact this endpoint without having registered first.